abuzahra98/data-structures-and-algorithms/challenge/linked-list/README.md

 **insert after()**

 adds a new node with the given new value immediately after the first node that has the value specified

+**kth from end()**

+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

 ![array-reverse](linkedlist.png)